Brittdrog/Drogemoller_lab_website/content/home/hero.md

 **Welcome to the Drögemöller Lab**

-Our lab focuses on using genomics to develop safer and more effective treatments for pediatric and maternal populations
+Our lab focuses on using genomics and computational analyses to develop safer and more effective treatments